orgTestCodacy11KRepos110MB/repo-4638-prepo-monorepo/apps/frontend/docs/docs/faq.md

 ### What is the lockup for PPO investors and team members?

-3 years linear vesting starting from the token launch date, with a 1-year cliff.
+3 years total linear vesting starting from the token launch date, inclusive of a 1-year cliff.

 ## PPO Token Presale